stytchauth/mcp-examples/README.md

 - **Sprint Planner Application** - A sprint tasks management application for organizations
 - **Frameworks**: React frontend with a Python (FastMCP) backend; Express.js and Cloudflare Workers backend coming soon!
-- **Features**: Organization management, team collaboration, goal tracking, MCP integration
+- **Features**: Organization management, team collaboration, task tracking, MCP integration

 ### Standalone Examples

-- Simple user management applications without MCP integration
+- The consumer app is a simple social blogging platform that uses Supabase as the auth and database provider
+- The B2B app is a simple access request manager that uses Firebase as the auth and database provider
-- Demonstrates pure Stytch authentication flows that work with an existing third-party authentication provider
+- Both of these demonstrate how to use Stytch to make an app OIDC-compliant while retaining a third-party authentication provider

 ## Key Technologies

 - **Authentication**: [Stytch Consumer](https://stytch.com/b2c) and [Stytch B2B](https://stytch.com/b2b)
 - **AI Integration**: [Model Context Protocol (MCP)](https://modelcontextprotocol.io/)
-- **Frameworks**: React, Next.js, Express.js, Python FastAPI, Cloudflare Workers
+- **Frameworks**: React (Vite), Next.js, Express.js, Python FastAPI/FastMCP, Cloudflare Workers
 - **Platforms**: Vercel, Cloudflare, Supabase, Firebase

 ## Getting Started

+Each example suite/app may have additional instructions -- make sure to read the embedded READMEs as well.
+However, you'll need to perform the steps below for all the examples.

 ### Prerequisites

 1. Create a [Stytch account](https://stytch.com/)
 2. Choose **Consumer Authentication** or **B2B Authentication** based on your needs
 3. Enable [Connected Apps](https://stytch.com/dashboard/connected-apps) for MCP integration
+   - Under Settings, add an Authorization URL (http://localhost:3000/oauth/authorize) and turn on Dynamic Client Registration
+   - For the standalone examples, you'll need to modify Access Token Template Content, but not for the integrated examples
-4. Node.js 18+ and Yarn 3
+4. Node.js 18+ (see `.nvmrc`) and Yarn 3

-### Quick Start
+### Quickstart

 1. **Clone the repository**